Bharathym007/App-Center-Demo-Builder/README.md

 ![Image](Images/Status.png)

-## 6. A **repository** will be created in the GitHub account the you have provided and source code will be imported which is used in build configuration of applictaion:
+## 6. A **repository** will be created in the GitHub account that you have provided and source code will be imported which is used in build configuration of applictaion:

 ![Image](Images/GitRepo.png)